-The Netherlands were ruled by Spain during the 15th and 16th centuries.
-During this time, the Friesian was greatly influenced by the Andalusian of Spain.
-This refined the breed and made it an attractive choice for both coaching and the advanced horsemanship taught in riding schools of the time.
+Spain ruled the Netherlands during the 15th and 16th centuries.
+During this time, Spanish Andalusian breed greatly refined the old Friesian.
+This made it an attractive choice for both coaching and the advanced horsemanship taught in riding schools of the time.

-In 1913, a handful of dedicated breeders set to work to save the breed.
-An organized breeding program was started, and the Friesian took a new turn.
-Now it grew heavier to compete with the large draft horses.
+But as time went on, the average farmer started relying on heavy draft breeds to work the fields.
+Meanwhile, faster, lighter horses took precedence in coaching.
+In 1913, a handful of dedicated breeders set to work to repurpose the breed to save it from extinction.
+The Friesian grew heavier to compete with the large draft horses.
 As things turned out, this was just in time for World War II.
 Fuel shortages prompted many Dutch farmers to trade in machinery for horses, and the new heavier type of Friesian became popular once again.

 But the Friesian had to continue to adapt to survive.
 Farmers returned to using machinery after the war ended, and by the end of the 1960s the breed was in need of a second rescue.
 This time the horse became more athletic, better suited for the equestrian sports that were becoming popular around the world.

-The Friesian was reintroduced to the United States in the mid-1970s, where it became a resounding success.
+Dutch immigrants had brought a few Friesians to America as early as the 1600s, but these were quickly absorbed into the general wagon horse population.
+The modern Friesian was reintroduced to the United States in the mid-1970s, where it became a resounding success.
 It is fairly popular today, with about 8,000 horses in North America.
 Most of these are found on the coasts, but the breed is scattered throughout the middle of the continent, as well.

 There are two types of Friesian in existence today.
 The first is the classic heavy type, which is ideally suited for harness work of many varieties.
 This type excels at both driving competitions and farm chores.
 Its stately appearance also makes it a welcome addition to some funerals.